agilogy/agilogy-blog/_posts/2023-03-17-writing-a-simple-jdb-library-in-java.md

 But the truth is I hate `SQLException` to be checked.
 Unless you know how to deal with them, exceptions should be unchecked.
 And:

 1. There are very few occasions in which I actually deal with an exception thrown by Jdbc.
 2. On those rare ocassions, I don't actually know how to deal with it.
 Let's say I want to handle duplicate key on insert?
 I Google that.
-And last time I tried (which I do every now and then) thre is no standard way to do it.
+And last time I tried (which I do every now and then) there is no standard way to do it.
 So you need to check some database vendor specific error code.
 Ugly.

 This being just a litle game, I will simply embed that ugly exception in a `RuntimeException` and call it a day.
 If I ever want to recover from a duplicate key or something else I'll go and figure out a solution.
 Future problem, YAGNI, KISS, _etc_{:.sidenote-number} _I could use any other error handling mechanism (like an error monad), but I need this to be familiar to most Java programmers.
 So I'll keep it ~~simple~~ <ins>familiar</ins>._{:.sidenote}.